-Canon EF 100-400mm f/4.5-5.6L IS II USM Specifications
+Is the Canon EF 100-400mm f/4.5-5.6L IS II USM Still Relevant for Wildlife Photography?

-Canon’s EF 100-400mm f/4.5-5.6L IS II USM was released back in December 2014.
-Its release disrupted the marketplace with the lens quickly gaining recognition for its simply superb optical upgrades compared to the previous generation.
+The Canon EF 100-400mm f/4.5-5.6L IS II USM was released back in December 2014.
+Its release disrupted the marketplace, offering a substantial upgrade from its predecessor, the mk1.
+The lens quickly gained recognition for its simply superb optical quality, at a reasonable price point.
+It didn’t take long for this lens to reach legendary status, becoming a firm favourite within the photographic community.

-The Canon EF 100-400mm f/4.5-5.6L IS II USM features a 77mm thread size and weighs 1,640g with the tripod collar mount.
-Not a lightweight lens, but handheld, it is definitely manageable.
-The lens’s optical design offers a superior upgrade to the Mark 1, with 21 elements in 16 groups.
+The lens’s optical design offers a superior upgrade to the Mark 1, featuring 21 elements in 16 groups.
 Its 9-bladed diaphragm also helps to create smooth, pleasing background bokeh.
-Fluorite and super ultra-low dispersion elements help to minimise the presence of artefacts and distortion.
-Additionally, a fluorine coating helps prevent dust and debris from sticking to the lens elements.
+Artefacts and distortion are minimised thanks to fluorite and super ultra-low dispersion elements.
+The lens elements are also coated with fluorine to help prevent dust and debris from sticking to the glass.

 On paper, the Canon EF 100-400mm f/4.5-5.6L IS II USM is a lens packed with features that make it a prime choice for wildlife photography.
 But do these features stack up in today’s industry?

-Pristine examples of this lens can be found second-hand for a fraction of the price, making it a steal for those with a fixed budget.
 Take Wex Photo Video, for example, a trustworthy outlet for used photographic equipment.
-An “excellent” copy of the lens can be found for £1049, described as light use and very light dust throughout the optics, which will not affect image quality in any way.
+An “excellent” copy of the lens can be found for £1049, described as light use with very light dust throughout the optics, which will not affect image quality in any way.
 Similarly, “good” condition copies can be obtained for around £800; however, expect signs of use and heavier dust throughout the optics.

 Pairing with a Canon mirrorless camera body

-The Canon EF 100-400mm f/4.5-5.6L IS II USM can be used with a mirrorless camera body via an EF-EOS R adapter.
+The Canon EF 100-400mm f/4.5-5.6L IS II USM can be paired with a mirrorless camera body via an EF-EOS R adapter.
 This combination breathes fresh life into an already exceptional lens.
 If you use the lens on a DSLR camera, you will not be disappointed.
 If you use the lens with a mirrorless camera, you will be blown away.
 Advanced features packed into mirrorless cameras, such as intelligent AI subject tracking and improved dynamic range, allow you to extract every ounce of performance from the lens.
 Tracking subjects has never been easier, allowing you to focus on capturing the perfect moment.

 Focal range